 But, like with all sustainable fashion solution described above, upcycled fashion also has environmental issues we cannot ignore.

 - Both recycled and upcycled materials can release microfibres in the environment.
 These microfibres can’t be filtered out of the water.
-Also, they end up in oceans, causing pollution, killing fish and causing a lot of damage in the long term.
+As such, these microfibres end up in oceans, causing pollution, killing fish and causing a lot of damage in the long term.

-Although Adidas Parley revives fishnets wastes from the ocean, this upcycling process requires large quantities of chemicals and electricity.
+Although Adidas Parley recovers fishnets and other plastic waste from the ocean, the upcycling process requires large quantities of toxic chemicals, water, and electricity.

 But, it also might be more sustainable if the product can last more than a season, assuming that the product is not featuring a time-bound design.

-You’re now familiar with concepts such as second-hand fashion, the emergence of vegan and cruelty- free fashion, eco-friendly and eco-conscious fashion, slow and fair fashion, and the latest sustainable fashion trend, upcycled fashion.
+By now you should be very familiar with sustainable fashion concepts such as vegan and cruelty- free fashion, eco-friendly and eco-conscious fashion, slow and fair fashion, and the latest sustainable fashion trend, upcycled fashion.

 By now you know why sustainable fashion is critical for the environment, animals and people, how to live more sustainably, and what you can do to support the sustainable fashion movement.